📝 TL;DR

 2. Can I combine multiple OData filter conditions?

 Yes.
-Use logical operators like and
+Use logical operators like and or or in your filter query, for example:

-FileLeafRef eq 'document.pdf' and startswith(FileDirRef, '/sites/demo/Shared Documents')
+FileLeafRef eq 'document.pdf' and startswith(FileDirRef, '/sites/demo/Shared Documents').

 3. Are these fields supported in SharePoint on-premises?